How peaceful and how amazing breastfeeding is.

 Here are some home remedies for clogged milk duct.

-The fastest, simplest yet the most effective: keep nursing your baby
+The fastest, simplest yet the most effective of clogged milk duct relief: keep nursing your baby

 Many people think that when you have clogged milk ducts, somehow the milk is contaminated and is no longer safe for your little one.